rogerjames99/nerves_rpi4_webkiosk_playground/firmware-building.md

 # Building rpi4_webkiosk_playground

-These instructions document what I  did to build rpi4_wbekiosk_playground on my Ubuntu 21.10 system.
+These instructions document what I  did to build rpi4_webkiosk_playground on my Ubuntu 21.10 system.

+## Summary

+Set MIX_TARGET to rpi4_kiosk

 ## Setting up the environment